mdechiaro/vctools/README.md

 Contributing:

 Pull requests are welcome.
 Please follow PEP 8, and pylint is recommended for ensuring the code follows those standards.
+Disabling certain pylints is allowed (like star-args), so use your best judgment.
+Please disable using a comment in the vicinity of where the error occurs in the file.

 Thanks: